TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 Each example includes two main fields:

-Column	Description
-`radiology_report`:	The source input - detailed, jargon-heavy text extracted from radiology or clinical notes.
+* `radiology_report`:	The source input - detailed, jargon-heavy text extracted from radiology or clinical notes.
-`layman_report`:	The target output - a simplified explanation written for a general audience.
+* `layman_report`:	The target output - a simplified explanation written for a general audience.

 During preprocessing, dataset.py automatically prefixes each input with "summarize: " for FLAN-T5 instruction consistency, tokenizes both columns using the model’s tokenizer, and pads sequences for batch training.